 From our signature men's and women's kilim shoes to our babouche 'boucherouite' slippers, we want to breathe life into Western culture by spreading the magic of these materials through our modern takes on traditional forms.
 West African Wax fabrics are the latest fabrics to join this journey of repurposing and repairing something old into something new and cool!

-Read on to discover the meanings behind these beautiful fabrics and how we style their bold prints into our one-of-a-kind, ready-to-wear repurposed vintage 501 Denim and M-65 jacket collections.
+Read on to discover the meanings behind these beautiful fabrics and how we style their bold prints into our one-of-a-kind, ready-to-wear repurposed vintage 501 Denim, Patched Sweatshirts, and M-65 jacket collections.

 What is West African Wax fabric?